MetPX/sarracenia/doc/mirroring_use_case.rst

 normal Linux file system to achieve a 60:1 speedup relative compared to rsync on real-time continuous mirroring a tree of over 20 million files.
 With the lessons learned and the tools now available, it should be straight-forward to apply this solution to other cases.

+The end result is that one adds a shim library to the users' environment (transparent to user jobs), and then every time a file is written, an AMQP message with file metadata is posted.
+Subscribers are standing by at all times to transfer the files posted.
+The number of subscribers is programmable/scalable, and the techniques and topology to do the transfer are all easily controlled to optimize transfers for whatever criteria are deemed most important.

 Case-Study:  HPC Mirroring Millions of Files in Real-Time